dshanske/syndication-links/readme.md

 2. Justin Tadlock for the initial [Social Icons](http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2) design.
 3. Ryan Barrett for the initial version of the Bridgy code.
+4. Jihaise and Peter Molnar for the SNAP and Social Import, courtesy of [WordPress Syndication](https://github.com/jihaisse/wordpress-syndication)

 ## Changelog ##

-Version 1.0.0 - Refinements - Addition of h-card widget support and additional communications options Version 0.6.0 - Add hooks and functions to allow additional urls to be added
+Version 1.0.0 - Refinements - Addition of h-card widget support and additional communications options.
+Improvements to hooks, addition of automatic information from SNAP and Social(courtesy WordPress Syndication).
+Now supports second font choice and choice of color or black.
+Version 0.6.0 - Add hooks and functions to allow additional urls to be added
 Version 0.5.0 - Clean up the plugin for initial release to WordPress repository.